Best camera microphones 2024: Shotgun and lavalier mics for content creators

 Professional videographers will likely require a camera microphone with some additional tools, especially if their livelihood depends on it.
 Seasoned video producers will all have horror stories of SD cards that failed to record, which makes the Shure VP83F such an interesting proposition.

 Shure needs no introduction when it comes to microphones, so you can be certain the VP83F will deliver the goods on a sonic level too.
-Sure, it’s expensive, but for the money you’re getting a high-end recording experience, with the peace of mind provided by having the microphone recording the audio directly to card itself alongside sending it to the camera.
+Sure, it’s an expensive microphone, but for the money you’re getting a high-end recording experience, with the peace of mind provided by having the microphone recording the audio directly to card itself alongside sending it to the camera.

 Best camera microphones: Joby Wavo PRO